pets87/cdcsqlmonitor/README.md

 ### Setup
-Step 1
-For Change Tracking in SQL Server you need to enable it on the database first.
+**Step 1 - For Change Tracking in SQL Server you need to enable it on the database first.**
 ```sql
 ALTER DATABASE [AdventureWorks2017] SET CHANGE_TRACKING = ON(CHANGE_RETENTION = 7 DAYS, AUTO_CLEANUP = ON)
 ```